daywiss/memtable/README.md

 #MemTable
-Basic operations on a database table, but in memory.
-Uses promises.
+Basic operations on a database table, but in memory, all syncronous calls.
-Allows data to pass through to persistent store and resuming from persisted data.
 Only retains data from objects required for table operations to minimize memory footprint, such as unique indexes and filterable fields.
+Use in conjunction with a permanent data store.

 #Install
 `npm install memtable`

 #Why
-Allows you to cache data in a way to be essentially database agnostic and still have useful queries all done in memory while staying consistent with your persistent datastore.
+Allows you to cache data in a way to be essentially database agnostic and still have useful queries all done in memory.
 As long as you are not dealing with big data, memory is a perfectly fine store for millions of entries.
-Your backend store just needs to supply the ability to upsert and get all values as an array.
+Your backend store just needs to supply the ability to upsert on change event, and restore table on start.

 #Usage
 ```js